Home » About FCTA » Message from the President

 Message from the President

 The Frederick County Teachers Association offers a wide range of benefits that are crucial to your personal, financial, and professional security.
-The benefits of membership are among the many important reasons that 90% of your colleagues are FCTA members.
-In fact, using the savings offered through the NEA/MSEA Member Benefits Program can help cover the cost of your association dues and more (go to www.neamb.com and check out the money saving deals and discounts offered only to NEA members).
+A key benefit is our sick leave bank which can protect you when illness or injury strikes, and you have little or no sick leave left.
+The benefits of membership are among the many important reasons that nearly 90% of your colleagues are FCTA members.
+In fact, using the savings offered through the NEA/MSEA Member Benefits Program can help cover the cost of your association dues and more (go to www.neamb.com and check out the money saving deals and discounts offered only to NEA members)!
+NEA also has a student debt relief program that has helped our members save thousands of dollars on their student loans.

 The strength of FCTA, MSEA, and NEA to advocate for public schools and public-school educators is found in the unity of our members.
 Today, more than ever, there are challenges facing public education and educators.
 Teachers, school counselors, media specialists, therapists, speech and language pathologists, social workers and other certificated staff need to stand together so that we have the power to meet these challenges in our community and beyond.
 By joining your professional association, you will have a voice in improving public education and the teaching profession.